-DSS is a Texas corporation located at 1400 Broadfield Blvd., Suite 100, Houston, Texas 77084, serves as advisor to the Funds.
-The Advisor was formed in 2021 and has recently begun advising the Funds.
+DSS Wealth Management, Inc., a Texas corporation located at 275 Wiregrass Parkway, West Henrietta, NY 14586, serves as advisor to the Funds.
+The Advisor was formed in 2021 and began advising the Funds in 2021.
 As an SEC-registered investment adviser, management of the Funds is currently the Advisor's primary business.
 Under the terms of the management agreement, the Advisor is responsible for formulating the Funds' investment policies, making ongoing investment decisions and directing portfolio transactions.